 Eighty-percent (80%) of any course grade will be based on measures of objective, individualized testing scores (quizzes and exams).
 Each faculty will administer three to five course-specific exams spread throughout the semester.
 Each exam will consist of a minimum of 50 NCLEX style questions.
-Faculty will utilize HESI exams throughout the program.
-The HESI course-specific conversion test scores will make up 10% of the overall 80% course test grade.
+Faculty utilize Health Education Systems Incorporated [HESI] exams throughout the program as part of a multimodal plan of assessment and remediation.